 The Princess Ljubica’s Residence is one of the most important historical buildings in Belgrade.
 Built in 1830, it had all characteristics of the Serbian-Balkan style houses.
-It is among the most preserved examples of civil architecture from the first half of the 19th century Belgrade.
+It is also among the most preserved examples of the civil architecture from the first half of the 19th century Belgrade.
 It was a luxurious court of the Serbian ruling Obrenović dynasty.

 After the expulsion of the Obrenović dynasty from Serbia in 1842, over the next 130 years, the building housed various state institutions.
-In the 1970s, the Belgrade city authorities decided to transform it into a museum, in accordance with its historical, artistic and heritage value.
-After restoration and reconstruction in 1980, the Princess Ljubica’s Residence became a part of the Belgrade City Museums.
+But, the Belgrade city authorities decided to transform it into a museum in the 1970s, in accordance with its historical and artistic values.
+Thus, after the restoration and reconstruction in 1980, the Princess Ljubica’s Residence became part of the Belgrade City Museums.

 The permanent exhibition “The Interiors of the 19th-Century Homes in Belgrade” was set up in September 1980.

-The permanent exhibition illustrates the emergence and development of high bourgeois culture.
+It illustrates the emergence and development of the high bourgeois culture.
 It also portrays the way of life and the habitation style in the 19th-century Belgrade.

 The padded set was made of wood in the early Biedermeier style.
 At the time, it was popular among the bourgeois class in Central Europe.

 LATE BIEDERMEIER STYLE ROOM